-- Understanding of young children and knowledge of students - Knowledge of content and curriculum - Establishing a learning environment that best facilitates teaching and learning - Knowledge of assessment techniques and how to use them appropriately - Respect for diversity and use of strategies to promote individual and meaningful learning by all students - Knowledge of a variety of instructional resources including technological resources and how to use them to provide developmentally appropriate learning experiences for students - Knowledge of the importance of family involvement in the learning process and techniques and strategies for engaging families in the support of children's learning and development - Knowledge of the need for professional growth and an awareness of the avenues for professional development - Knowledge of the importance of reflective practice in analyzing and evaluating practice in order to strengthen the quality of practice - Knowledge of research procedures and tools used to examine topics in education and skills in planning, organizing, and conducting action research projects
+- Understanding of young children and knowledge of students - Knowledge of content and curriculum - Establishing a learning environment that best facilitates teaching and learning - Knowledge of assessment techniques and how to use them appropriately - Respect for diversity and use of strategies to promote individual and meaningful learning by all students - Knowledge of a variety of instructional resources including technological resources and how to use them to provide developmentally appropriate learning experiences for students - Knowledge of the importance of family involvement in the learning process and techniques and strategies for engaging families in the support of children's learning and development - Knowledge of the need for professional growth and an awareness of the avenues for professional development - Knowledge of the importance of reflective practice in analyzing and evaluating practice to strengthen the quality of practice - Knowledge of research procedures and tools used to examine topics in education and skills in planning, organizing, and conducting action research projects

-Student Learning Objective Content Activity - assignment designed to address this Objective Evaluation - evidence of student achievement Learning Objective # 1 Understand young children and have knowledge of content and curriculum ED 615 - Advanced Educational Psychology ED 645 - Advanced Studies in Mathematics for the Elementary Teacher ED 650 - Investigations in Elementary Science Education ED 605 - Instructional Design ED 620 - Advanced Studies and Research in Reading Instruction ED 625 - Advanced Studies in Social Studies in Elementary Educa- tion ED 630 - Advanced Studies in Language Arts Read journal articles, write summaries of the articles, and present information orally to the class on instructor approved appropriate topic related to learning.
-Rubric for the article summaries includes elements on choice of article(recent, refereed journal, and relevance), presentation of written information (introduction of main topics, and adequate coverage of main ideas), examples of application of information to a classroom setting, writing style (organization and clarity of content, proper paragraph construction, appropriate transitions, correct sentence structure, grammar, punctuation, and spelling), and correct APA format in text and bibliographic entry.
+Student Learning Objectives Content Activity - assignment designed to address this objective Evaluation - evidence of student achievement Understand young children and have knowledge of content and curriculum EDU 615 - Advanced Educational Psychology EDU 645 - Advanced Studies in Mathematics for the Elementary Teacher EDU 650 - Investigations in Elementary Science Education EDU 605 - Instructional Design EDU 620 - Advanced Studies and Research in Reading Instruction EDU 625 - Advanced Studies in Social Studies in Elementary Education Read journal articles, write summaries of the articles, and present information orally to the class on instructor approved, appropriate topic related to learning.
+Rubric for the article summaries includes elements on choice of article (recent, refereed journal, and relevance), presentation of written information (introduction of main topics, and adequate coverage of main ideas), examples of application of information to a classroom setting, writing style (organization and clarity of content, proper paragraph construction, appropriate transitions, correct sentence structure, grammar, punctuation, and spelling), and correct APA format in text and bibliographic entry.
 Rubric for oral presentation includes elements on knowledge of topic, oral communication, use of technology and other appropriate audio-visual materials, handouts presented to the group, and utilization of relevant recent resources.
-Learning Objective # 2 Establish a learning environment that best facilitates teaching and learning ED 605 - Instructional Design ED 615 - Advanced Educational Psychology Complete an instructional design model suited to professional needs.
+Establish a learning environment that best facilitates teaching and learning EDU 605 - Instruc- tional Design EDU 615 - Ad- vanced Educa- tional Psychology Complete an instructional design model suited to professional needs.
 The model will contain an introduction of the design, an explanation of how the design will be implemented, and a summary of research findings with works cited.
 An electronic presentation of the instructional design model will be presented to the class.
 The instructional design will be evaluated according to the following elements: clear and concise introduction, detailed description of components of the design, clear plan for implementation, summary of research findings, appropriateness of books and journals documenting research, and creativity of oral presentation to the class.
-Learning Objective #3 Use assessment techniques appropriately ED 610- Assessing Teaching and Learning Review current state testing results and demonstrate how the results can be used in planning the curriculum by developing an appropriate lesson plan which addresses the test results.
+3. Use assessment techniques appropriately EDU 610- Assessing Teaching and Learning Review current state testing results and demonstrate how the results can be used in planning the curriculum by developing an appropriate lesson plan which addresses the test results.
 Lesson plans will be evaluated for appropriateness as they relate to the test results and skill to be developed